 What marketing operations covers.

-The plumbing between demand generation and revenue — the systems, data, and process underneath every campaign.
+The layer between demand generation and revenue - the systems and data underneath every campaign.

 Lead lifecycle & routing

-Stages that mean the same thing everywhere, and routing that puts each lead in front of the right person in seconds — not days.
+Stages that mean the same thing everywhere, and routing that puts each lead in front of the right person within seconds.

 Lead scoring & MQL